- Importance of Adding Video Conference

 Further, according to a recent article, Zoom does not offer end-to-end encryption in a technical sense, despite their assertions to the contrary.
 Instead, Zoom concedes: “Currently, it is not possible to enable E2E encryption for Zoom video meetings.
 Zoom video meetings use a combination of TCP and UDP.
 TCP connections are made using TLS and UDP connections are encrypted with AES using a key negotiated over a TLS connection.”
 End-to-end encryption is a system of communication where the only people who can read the messages are the people communicating.
 Notwithstanding the popularity and general ease of use, the security issues presently make Zoom problematic from an ethical and security standpoint for lawyers and law firms.

 In short, while Zoom is just one recent example, before deciding what video conferencing software to utilize, it is vital that law firms do thorough research about the security and privacy of the software to ensure that confidentiality is protected.
-It is vital that law firms and lawyers utilize trusted software that have property security and encryption measures through thorough vetting.
+Law firms and lawyers must utilize trusted software that has property security and encryption measures through thorough vetting.

-With many of the video software programs, invitations links are sent by email to the participants.
-Multiple members of the law firm also have to login to initiate these meetings.
-For larger law firms in particular, where there might be many meetings set in a single day, it is easy to foresee confusion and potential problems if the same software is used for internal meetings, external meetings and litigation.
+With many of the video software programs, invitation links are sent by email to the participants.
+Multiple members of the law firm also have to log in to initiate these meetings.
+For larger law firms in particular, where there might be many meetings set in a single day, it is easy to foresee confusion and potential problems if the same software is used for internal meetings, external meetings, and litigation.

 For this reason, the multi-software approach is something many law firms should consider.
 Again, the various features of the video conferencing software can make this a reasonable approach.
 It can also help avoid confusion and protect confidentiality.